 (2) What was the role of climate change in the dispersal and extinction of the Neanderthals?

 (3) How did climate change contribute to the onset of sedentism and domestication in Southwestern Asia?

 (4) What was the environmental milieu during the evolution of Homo in South Africa?

-In addition to lab based research in my lab in TU, I am currently have several ongoing collaboration which include excavation in several archaeological sites in Israel, Armenia and South Africa.
+In addition to lab based research in my lab at TU (see Zooarchaeology Lab here), I am currently have several ongoing collaboration which include excavation in several archaeological sites in Israel, Armenia and South Africa.

 Education and Degrees Earned